esologic/content_aware_timelapse/README.md

 1. A massive inefficiency in the application is how fast video can be read from disk.
 Currently, for the video that we're working with, I'm able to read the video at ~250 frames per second.
-I have tried a few thigns to make this go faster:
+I have tried a few things to make this go faster:

 * Using `ffmpeg` over openCV.
 * Creating worker processes to parallelize the read.
+* Reading from the video in the background and writing the frames to disk as HDF5 arrays, then loading the HDF5 files back into memory when required.

 Nothing has been faster than just straight openCV.
 An in-memory buffer is also used to do this load in the background, but then you run into memory limits.